An involutive dual knot surgery formula: Local models

 Since $F$ is $\bF[\scU_1,\scV_1]$-skew equivariant, we may define the tensor product $\iota_K\otimes F$.
-The map $F$ is not homogeneously graded as a map from $\cH^+$ to $\scV_1^{-1} \cH^+$, but nonetheless the tensor product $\iota_K\otimes F'$ interacts in a simple manner with gradings on the mapping cone complex.
+This tensor product $\iota_K\otimes F$ interacts in a simple manner with gradings on the mapping cone complex.
 We summarize the important results in Lemmas~\ref{lem:Alexander-grading-scF} and~\ref{lem:Maslov-gradings-scF}.

 \begin{lem} Suppose $K\subset S^3$ and let $L=K\# H$.
-The map $\iota_K\otimes F'$ sends $\cA_{[s]}(L)$ to $\cA_{[-s]}(L)$.
-Furthermore, as a map from $\cA_{[s]}(L)$ to $\cA_{[-s]}(L)$, the map $\iota_K\otimes F'$ has homogeneous $(\gr_w,\gr_z)$-grading $(-2s,2s-2)$ with respect to the Maslov grading of $\cCFK(K)\otimes \cH^+$ (that is, before considering the grading shift in the mapping cone formula). \end{lem} \begin{proof} Consider the first claim, and suppose $x=\xs_s\otimes \ys$ where $\xs_s\in \cA_s(K)$, that is, $\xs_s\in \cCFK(K)$ and $A(\xs_s)=s$, and $\ys\in \{\ve{a},\ve{b},\ve{c},\ve{d}\}$.
-The map $\iota_K\otimes F'$ is indicated below:
+The map $\iota_K\otimes F$ sends $\cA_{s}(L)$ to $\cA_{-s}(L)$.
+Furthermore, as a map from $\cA_{s}(L)$ to $\cA_{-s}(L)$, the map $\iota_K\otimes F$ has homogeneous $(\gr_w,\gr_z)$-grading $(-2s,2s-2)$ with respect to the Maslov grading of $\cCFK(K)\otimes \cH^+$ (that is, before considering the grading shift in the mapping cone formula). \end{lem} \begin{proof} Consider the first claim, and suppose $x=\xs_s\otimes \ys$ where $\xs_s\in \cA_s(K)$, that is, $\xs_s\in \cCFK(K)$ and $A(\xs_s)=s$, and $\ys\in \{\ve{a},\ve{b},\ve{c},\ve{d}\}$.
+The map $\iota_K\otimes F$ is indicated below:

-By inspection, $\cA_{[s]}(L)$ is sent to $\cA_{[-s]}(L)$ in all cases.
+By inspection, $\cA_{s}(L)$ is sent to $\cA_{-s}(L)$ in all cases.

 We now consider the claim about the $(\gr_w,\gr_z)$-grading changes.
-We verify the claim for $\ve{x}_s\otimes \ve{b}\in \cA_{[s]}(L)$.
+We verify the claim for $\ve{x}_s\otimes \ve{b}\in \cA_{s}(L)$.
 Suppose that $\gr(\ve{x}_s)=(i,j)$ where $2s=i-j$.
 Then

-This verifies the claim for $(\iota_K\otimes F')(\xs_s\otimes \ve{b})$.
+This verifies the claim for $(\iota_K\otimes F)(\xs_s\otimes \ve{b})$.
 The case when $\ve{b}$ is replaced by $\ve{a}$, $\ve{c}$ or $\ve{d}$ is easily verified to give the same result. \end{proof}

 We now define the map

 via the formula

 if $s\ge 0$.